igooor-bb/JustPhotoPicker/README.md

 ### Processing the result

+#### Using the delegate

-To obtain the selected photos or the fact that the photos were not selected, the `JustPhotoPickerDelegate` protocol is used.
+To obtain the selected photos or the fact that the photos were not selected, the `JustPhotoPickerDelegate` protocol can be used.

 1. Setup a delegate for your photo picker: